 “The goals of our accessibility project are threefold and are ultimately aimed at making Grand Rapids a top choice for accessible travelers,” says Kate Lieto, EXGR’s Vice President of Marketing.
 She outlines the goals as:

 1. Education.
 We will be training tourism stakeholders in best practices to improve accessibility and create a more welcoming environment.
-Our annual Partner Event kicks off the education process this November with a joint presentation by DAKC and EXGR.
+Our annual Partner Event in November 2024 kicked off the education process with a joint presentation by EXGR and DAKC.

 2. Information.
 We have engaged DAKC to survey all 350+ of our industry partners to provide visitors and local residents with the most comprehensive, up-to-date reference on local accessibility.
 This information will be featured on ExperienceGR.com.